DataPerf: Benchmarks for Data-Centric AI Development: DataPerf Benchmarking Suite

-DataPerf's goal is to make building, maintaining and evaluating datasets easier, cheaper, and more repeatable.
-This section describes the types of benchmarks DataPerf embodies.
-The tasks range from test-set creation to data-valuation algorithms.
-We will add more benchmarks as they receive acknowledgment from MLCommons\footnote{https://www.mlcommons.org/}, a nonprofit organization supported by more than 50 member companies and academics to improve ML through benchmarks, open data, and recommendations.
-MLCommons hosts the MLPerf benchmark suites~\citep{mlperf-training,mlperf-inference}, which emerged from a collaboration between academia and industry to allow fair and relevant comparisons of ML systems.
-Building on this momentum, we want to enable similar progress in ML \textit{datasets}.
+We describe the initial challenge which inspired the suite of DataPerf benchmarks and identified which features are needed for hosting data-centric challenges online.
+We then describe the platform that enables flexible data-centric benchmarking at scale.
+Finally, we share the initial DataPerf benchmark definitions in vision, speech, acquisition, debugging, and text-to-image prompting.

-\subsection{The Data-centric AI Challenge}
+\subsection{The Data-Centric AI Challenge}

-The DataPerf movement began with an early benchmark---a data-centric AI challenge---to better understand how to construct data-centric AI benchmarks.
-Traditionally, contestants in ML challenges must train a high-accuracy model given a fixed dataset.
-This model-centric approach is ubiquitous and has accelerated ML development, but it has neglected the surrounding infrastructure of real-world ML~\citep{sculley2015hidden}.
-To draw more attention to other parts of the ML pipeline, we flipped the conventional format by creating the Data-Centric AI (DCAI) competition~\citep{dcai-competition-2021}, inviting competitors to focus on optimizing accuracy by improving a dataset given a fixed model.
-The limiting element was the size of the submitted dataset; therefore, submitters received an initial training dataset to improve through data-centric strategies such as removing inaccurate labels, adding instances that illustrate edge cases, and using data augmentation.
+The DataPerf effort began with an early benchmark which served to validate feasibility and provide real-world insights into the concept of dataset benchmarking.
+In traditional ML challenges, contestants must train a high-accuracy model given a fixed dataset.
+This model-centric approach is ubiquitous and has accelerated ML research, but it has neglected the surrounding systems and infrastructure requirements of ML in production~\citep{sculley2015hidden}.
+To draw more attention to other areas of the ML pipeline, we created the Data-Centric AI (DCAI) competition~\citep{dcai-competition-2021}, inviting competitors to focus on optimizing accuracy by improving a dataset given a fixed model architecture, thus flipping the conventional challenge format of submitting different models which are evaluated on a fixed dataset.
+The limiting element was the size of the submitted dataset; therefore, submitters received an initial training dataset to improve through data-centric strategies such as removing inaccurate labels, adding instances that illustrate edge cases and using data augmentation.
 The competition, inspired by MNIST, focuses on classification of Roman-numeral digits.
 Just by iterating on the dataset, participants increased the baseline accuracy from 64.4\% to 85.8\%; human-level performance (HLP) was 90.2\%.
 We learned several lessons from the 2,500 submissions and applied them to DataPerf: